jimsalterjrs/sanoid/README.md

 + --create-bookmark

 	This argument tells syncoid to create a zfs bookmark for the newest snapshot after it got replicated successfully.
 The bookmark name will be equal to the snapshot name.
 Only works in combination with the --no-sync-snap option.
 This can be very useful for irregular replication where the last matching snapshot on the source was already deleted but the bookmark remains so a replication is still possible.

++ --preserve-recordsize

+	This argument tells syncoid to set the recordsize on the target before writing any data to it matching the one set on the replication src.
+This only applies to initial sends.

 + --no-clone-rollback